 Securities issued include free-trading securities, unlike private offerings which only allow restricted securities.

-Offering can be granted to the general public using general solicitation.
-Private offerings using general solicitation, under Rule 506(c), requires issuers to take reasonable steps to determine if investors are accredited.
+An offering can be granted to the general public using general solicitation.
+Private offerings using general solicitation, under Rule 506(c), require issuers to take reasonable steps to determine if investors are accredited.
 506(b) does not allow general solicitation.

 Issuers in Reg A+ and S-1 offerings can rely on investors to self-certify their accreditation status, while there is no limit to the number of non-accredited investors.
 Reg D private offerings, under Rule 506(c), do not allow sales to non-accredited investors while 506(b) offerings allow 35 non-accredited investors.

 There are many steps required in a Regulation A+ offering and if not carefully planned for in advance may sink the ability to properly get listed onto the stock exchange of choice.

 Rather than solely focus on the offering itself, issuers should have a streamlined plan, post-offering, about how they intend on using funds as outlined in Use of Proceeds in the 1-A.

 Issuers should prepare financial statements for two years for their audit.

 Issuers should ensure the proper staff is in place to manage the offering including investor relations, ongoing financial reporting duties, and legal counsel.
 Even if you obtain one or two of the following experienced staff members, that will help greatly: investor relations, VP of finance, controller, CFO, and CEO.
 Smaller public companies should strongly consider outsourcing their securities legal counsel.